BEEF LIVER BALLS

 MINI DOG BISCUITS

-Why feed your dog beef liver dog treats for nutrition - analysis included
+Why feed your dog with beef liver treats for nutrition?
+There's an analysis included.

-Beef liver dog treats are the world's leading dog training dog treats.
+Beef liver treats for dogs are the world's leading dog training dog treats.
 But urban whisperers have it that they are bad for your dog.
 This is polar incorrect.

 Raw feeder considerations